sarnold/mips3-octeon-devel/README.rst

 mips3-octeon-devel
 ==================

-This is just a set of scripts to rebuild a known working kernel for MIPS devices, mainly Cavium Octeon Edgerouter Lite, etc.  Shamelessly forked and modified from Robert Nelson's MIPS build scripts.
+This is just a set of scripts to rebuild a known working kernel for MIPS devices, mainly Cavium Octeon Edgerouter Lite, etc.  Shamelessly forked and modified from Robert Nelson's ARM build scripts.

 Script Bugs: